-There are few places in the world as relaxing as your fully décor'd backyard.
+There are few places in the world as relaxing as your full décor'd backyard.
 There is great pride you get from finally achieving the atmosphere you had been seeking and any real garden enthusiast can tell you it was not an easy journey getting to the desired look and feel.
 Yard and garden décor is no easy task and there is a myriad of styles and designs that one should consider before settling on their final decision.

 While better-known styles such as contemporary, traditional, and modern are the usual choices, there has been a lot of hype surrounding the faux bois trend currently growing amongst fountain owners.
 It's no wonder one of our top-selling fountains is the Adirondack Tree Water Fountain.
 There are good for reasons for this hype as you will soon learn.

 Adirondack Tree Water Fountain

 What is Faux Bois

 Faux Bois is a styling that is meant to mimic nature in its appearance more specifically, woods, and stone.
 For example, you may see a stone table set that appears as if it has been carved from a rock when in reality, it is probably a hollow concrete design.
 This makes moving the item easier and construction prices lower.

 Small Bois Stone Bench